abhishekjiitr/network-security/README.md

 ```
   ping -f -s 65500 ip(or website)
 ```

-However, there are more sophisticated tools available at our disposal like Hping3 <enter>
-using hping we can easily spoof our ips, so that your identity remains secure while doing the attacks after installing hping3, we can use the following commands:
+However, there are more sophisticated tools available at our disposal like Hping3 using hping we can easily spoof our ips, so that your identity remains secure while doing the attacks after installing hping3, we can use the following commands: